 Alert Templates for Digital Signage

 If you have a CAP provider, you can use the template below:

-We have 100s of Templates covering dozens of holidays, including an American Red Cross Month Template (March), which fits well with any school emergency preparation campaign:
+We have hundreds of Templates covering dozens of holidays, including an American Red Cross Month Template (March) which fits well with any school emergency preparation campaign:

 If you're using alerts and digital signage to keep your school safe we'd love to know more about how you're doing it so that we can share that knowledge with other schools using Rise Vision.
 Tell us here.